istio/istio.io/content/en/docs/reference/config/analysis/ist0132/index.md

       protocol: HTTP
 {{< /text >}}

-In this example, VirtualService `testing-service` has host `wrong.com` but it is not found in the gateway `testing-gateway`.
+In this example, virtual service `testing-service` has host `wrong.com` which is not included in the gateway `testing-gateway`.

 ## How to resolve